-Avoid sharing your media release on or around holidays, special events or national celebrations.
+Avoid sharing your news release on or around holidays, special events or national celebrations.
 On November 11, most outlets will be focused on Remembrance Day and stories that discuss veterans' issues.
-Avoid reaching out to your media contacts within two days before or one day after this date.
+Avoid reaching out to your media contacts within two days before this date.